okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/nodejs/integrationsteps.md

 >**Note:** Review the complete use of `idx.recoverPassword` in the [Okta Auth JS SDK](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md#idxrecoverpassword).

 If the call to `OktaAuth.idx.recoverPassword()` is successful, `IdxTransaction` returns a `status` of `SUCCESS` along with Id and access tokens.
-The password reset is completed and you can redirect the user to the default home page.
+The password reset is now complete and you can redirect the user to the default home page.